Predictive Index Personality Types - Full Guide

 The Four Factors

-The four PI behavioral assessment factors are categories that each of the 86 personality traits belong to.
+The four PI personality factors are categories that each of the 86 personality traits belong to.
 After completing the test the answers give weight to each of the factors, and through calculating how high or low each factor is, the Predictive Index profiles are created.

 • Dominance: represents the drive to exert influence on people or events.